jarviscanada/jarvis_data_eng_PayalGupta/core_java/grep/README.md

 1. The memory management can be improved to accommodate large memory requirements for the Java Grep implementations.
 2. The depth of the traversing directories can be added to the input argument.
-3. The other grep functionalities can be added
+3. The other grep functionalities can be added.